Mahendran (filmmaker)

 J. Alexander (25 July 1939 – 2 April 2019), known professionally as Mahendran, was an Indian film director, screenwriter and actor, known for his work in the Tamil film industry.
-Mahendran is regarded as one of the greatest film makers of Tamil cinema and has influenced several filmmakers of the generations that followed.
+Mahendran is regarded as one of the greatest film makers of Indian cinema and has influenced several filmmakers of the generations that followed.

 Mahendran entered the film industry as a screenwriter, writing scripts for nearly 26 films.
 He made an immediate impact with his first directional venture Mullum Malarum (1978).
 Mahendran's next film Uthiripookkal, based on a short story written by Pudumaipithan, firmly established him as an important filmmaker in Tamil cinema.
 His Nenjathai Killathe won three National Film Awards including the award for the best regional film.

 He has also acted in films during the latter part of his film career, including Kamaraj (2004), Theri (2016), Nimir (2018) and Petta (2019).